bankarian/jtest/README.md

 For good_i, if there is good_j that aj > ai, bj > bi, cj > ci, then good_i is marked as invalid.

 Provide and algorithm to calculate how many goods are invalid.

+## P13
+Conver camelcase naming string to a underscore naming string.